Friends and Family Visiting? How to Save!

-Take your friends away from places with hiked prices and dubious quality to lesser-known and cheaper villages and towns nearby.
+Take your friends away from typical tourist traps with hiked prices and dubious quality to lesser-known and cheaper villages and towns nearby.

-Before they arrive, take a quick trip to your local tourist office and see what offers they have for the local sites, museums and other cultural centres.
+Before they arrive, visit your local tourist office and see what offers they have for the local sites, museums and other cultural centres.

-If you have to pay for tickets, check if you can get them online with a discount but watch out with Discount Cards sold in bigger cities such as Seville, Barcelona or Madrid – will you really visit that many places to get your money’s worth?
+When paying for tickets, check if you can get them online with a discount.
+If considering buying Discount Cards sold in bigger cities such as Seville, Barcelona or Madrid, ask yourself if you’ll really visit that many places to get your money’s worth.

 If your visitors include under-31’s from the EU, it’s a good idea for them to get an European Youth Card a couple of months beforehand as this gives discounts at many cultural sites and at some stores.

 Don’t forget that we have an exclusive discount available with Tixalia for theme parks in Spain, and you can even change the dates free of charge.

 If you only have one car, you’ll need to think about how to get around with your family or friends.

 In larger cities consider buying tourist passes for public transport which are normally valid for 3 to 7 days.

 With no more roaming charges in the EU, it’s easy to stay connected.
 Make sure your visitors use your home WiFi or, when out, free WiFi spots.
 Mobile providers penalise “unreasonable use” (whatever that means!) and they could still see extra charges on their bill.